smex970/libft/README.md

 Compilation
 The library uses a Makefile with the following rules:

-make        # Compiles the mandatory part and creates libft.a make bonus  # Compiles with bonus functions (linked list functions) make clean  # Removes object files (.o) make fclean # Removes object files and the library (libft.a) make re     # Recompiles everything from scratch
+make        # Compiles the mandatory part and creates libft.a\n make clean  # Removes object files (.o) make fclean # Removes object files and the library (libft.a) make re     # Recompiles everything from scratch